-A physicist has the task of trying to arrive at valid conclusions about basic concepts and relations resulting from investigating natural phenomena.
-Thus, his/her field of study is comprehensive and difficult to delimit.
-In its broad sense, physics arrives at conclusions about the concepts of matter and energy.
-Consequently, phenomena such as time, space and movement also have relevance.
+The physicist has the task of trying to arrive at valid conclusions about basic concepts and relations resulting from investigating natural phenomena.
+Therefore, his field of study is comprehensive and difficult to delimit.
+In the broad sense of the word, physics tries to arrive at conclusions about the concepts of matter and energy.
+Consequently, phenomena such as time, space and movement also necessarily have relevance.